What Professional Growth really looks like (Do these to advance your career)

 Leveraging Your Unique Strengths

-For too long, people have bought into this ridiculous notion that they need to be well-rounded and naturally gifted at everything to succeed.
-That’s a recipe for mediocrity and misery.
+There’s a false notion that you need to be well-rounded and naturally gifted at everything to succeed.

 That’s why identifying and getting crystal clear on your unique strengths has to be Priority #1.
 It sets you up to make intentional decisions about steering your career in the right direction rather than just defaulting to whatever shiny job falls in your lap.